-Wake up bright and early at 8 am to eat breakfast and off at 9 am to play the game.
+We woke up bright and early at 8 am to eat breakfast and were off at 9 am for more LARPing adventures.
 That was the plan, only I heard a lot of noise coming from the kitchen (which we were sleeping right next to) at around 5:30 am so I decided to get up and help.
 I love the Food Network and had always wanted to work in a big kitchen feeding a ton of people.
-So there I was trimming meat, making the dry rub, cleaning dishes and learning about the LARP culinary arts all before the sun rose.
+So there I was trimming meat, making the dry rub, cleaning dishes, and learning about the LARP culinary arts all before the sun rose.

 After a delicious breakfast of biscuits, gravy, and potatoes, Emilie and I were sent off into the game with 4 other girls as “Harpies” (vicious bird women trying to mate with and eat whoever they can trap).
 We couldn’t talk and had to communicate by making bird noises.
 Our goal was to build nests for mating, lure people to their death and send them to “fate” (a shed they go to in order to decide if their character permanently dies or comes back to life in the game.)

 Here is where this game lost me.
 I felt ridiculous wearing a plastic beak, squawking around, collecting leaves and twigs to make a nest and getting killed every 5 minutes.
 Then somehow we were able to come back to life only to get killed again.

 It was daunting because when I would hit people and they wouldn’t die.
 I had no idea what was going on half of the time!
 Were they cheating or did they have special powers that kept them from dying?
 I kept thinking to myself, “What would my professional friends think of me making bird noises, flapping my arms like a bird, and not getting paid to do it?”
 I had to pretend to eat people as well, “Nom, nom, nom, tasty, squawk, squawk!”
 Luckily some other Harpie had to mate with a warrior, and I was left out of that activity.